-The f2 may have the smallest aperture, but is the cheapest, smallest and lightest of the three while also focusing faster and closer.
+Yes, it’s the most expensive – not to mention heftiest – prime of this length in the Fujifilm catalogue, but with three existing and more affordable options, it’s not like you’re being held to ransom over it.
+And I like Fujifilm’s positioning of the three similar focal lengths in the series at roughly $500 intervals.
+You have the most affordable XF 50mm f2 at about $450, the XF 56mm f1.2 at about $999 and now the XF 50mm f1 at $1499.
+Each model has their pros and cons.
+The f2 may have the smallest aperture, but is the cheapest, smallest and lightest of the three while also focusing faster, more quietly and closer too.
 The 56 f1.2 may lack weather-sealing but gives you very shallow depth-of-field effects from a lens that’s still compact and light without breaking into four figures.
-And now there’s the f1 model for the ultimate light-gathering in the series and what looks to be excellent performance in my tests so far, albeit with the heftiest barrel and highest price of the three.
+And now there’s the f1 model for the ultimate light-gathering in the series and the best overall performance, albeit with the heftiest barrel and highest price of the three.

 For bright outdoor scenes, f1 sounds impractically bright, but thanks to an electronic shutter on most X bodies that supports shutter speeds up to 1/32000, it’s possible to shoot photos at f1 under sunlight without an ND filter.

 In terms of optical quality, the XF 50mm f1 delivers very sharp details from the centre right into the far corners even at the maximum aperture.
 It maintained a lead in corner sharpness over the 56 1.2 and 50 f2 until all were closed to around f5.6, making it the crispest 50 – or thereabouts – in the line-up.